vishless/dvorak-programmer-mod/README.md

-This is a modified version of https://github.com/ThePrimeagen/keyboards
+This is a modified version of https://github.com/ThePrimeagen/keyboards.
+I changed to using numbers first instead of the symbols.

 # Installation